2022 Russian mobilization: In Ukraine

 He ended this outline saying that "Ukraine will do everything for its victory" and that "no tricks will help the occupier."

 Oleksiy Danilov, Secretary of the National Security and Defense Council of Ukraine, called the decision on partial mobilization a "complex program for the disposal of Russians."
-In an interview with Bild, Zelenskyy noted that Ukraine was waiting for such a step from Putin, summarizing: “Putin wants to drown Ukraine in blood.
-But also in the blood of our own soldiers.”
+In an interview with Bild, Zelenskyy noted that Ukraine was waiting for such a step from Putin, summarizing: "Putin wants to drown Ukraine in blood.
+But also in the blood of their own soldiers."

 For Ukrainian society, the Russian mobilization did not enter national news, as it had been discussed since the start of the conflict.
 Online, the news was met with memes about the "couch troops of the Russian Federation" (people who called for a tougher war online and now have the opportunity to actually go to the front and put their ideas into practice) and compensation for the families of Russian military casualties.

 Anton Herashchenko, an advisor to Ukraine's Minister of Internal Affairs, estimated that Russia would begin a new wave of mobilization in January 2023.